Epsom Salt

 The epsomite group includes solid solution series with morenosite (NiSO4·7 H2O) and goslarite (ZnSO4·7 H2O).[3][clarification needed]

-It was first systematically described in 1806 for an occurrence near Epsom, Surrey, England, after which it was named.[5]
-It has been also referred to as "cave cotton" when in its fibrous form.[6]
+It was later systematically described in 1806.[5]
+It has been also referred to as "cave cotton" when in its fibrous form.[7]

 Epsomite forms as encrustations or efflorescences on limestone cavern walls and mine timbers and walls, rarely as volcanic fumarole deposits, and as rare beds in evaporite layers such as those found in certain bodies of salt water.[5][8]
 It occurs in association with melanterite, gypsum, halotrichite, pickeringite, alunogen, rozenite, and mirabilite.[4]